 “Mr. Mason,” I corrected, but Ruthie had a mind of her own—just like her namesake—and would probably go on calling the man George no matter what I said.

 Sure enough, Ruthie turned up her nose at me and I exchanged an amused glance with Ryan, who cradled one-month-old Declan in his arms.
 He’d actually been born on Grams’s ninety-ninth birthday.
-I held tight to the hand of our two-year-old son, Frankie, lest he take off running.
+I held tight to the hand of our two-year-old son, Mason, lest he take off running.

 “There you are!”
 The familiar voice, a little weaker than it used to be, but still filled with spunk, rang out across the common room full of Sunday visitors.